Phippsy/mit-leadership/4_creating_a_compelling_vision_of_the_future.md

 - Create a vision in all areas of your life

-- Focuson what excites you
+- Focus on what excites you

 - Do not assume everyone else will immediately share your vision